Identifying Charged Lepton-like Portal Matter at Future Colliders: Observables at Lepton Colliders

 \section{Observables at Lepton Colliders}

-Ordinarily, when considering the general nature of the cross section for any charged VL fermion at $\ell^+ \ell^-$ colliders assuming only SM exchanges, one notes that the absence of any axial vector coupling for $E$ to the $Z$ leading to certain expectations about the overall behavior of the pair production process, such as the absence of a Forward-Backward Asymmetry, $A_{FB}$.
+When considering the nature of the production cross section of any charged VL fermion at $\ell^+\ell^-$ colliders assuming only SM exchanges, one notes the absence of any axial vector coupling of $E$ to the SM Z. This leads to characteristic features of the cross section, like the absence of a Forward-Backward Asymmetry, $A_{FB}$.
 Indeed, one might use the fact that, since $A_{FB}=0$ is an expected hallmark of this production in such cases, an observed {\it non-zero} value for $A_{FB}$ would be potentially indicative of the production of particles which {\it do} have such axial vector couplings and so are {\it not} VL.
 To this end it important to examine how the presence of the $y\bar E_Le_Rh_{D_S}$-type coupling, now contributing as part of the $E^+E^-$ production process, would potentially alter these simple expectations in the case of PM, how this may lead to a possible confusion in identifying the true nature of the PM field $E$ and how this confusion can be resolved - a subject to which we now turn.
 For comparisons, we sometimes have in mind not just a generic isosinglet VL but also a possible isodoublet, as well as a fourth generation heavy lepton.
 Further, we'd also like to differentiate our PM isosinglet from the case where a heavy $Z'$ may be present and where the heavy lepton candidate may be VL with respect to the SM but is not so with respect to the extended gauge group leading to this $Z'$.